taskcoach/taskcoach/README.md

 # Task Coach - Your friendly task manager

-Task Coach is a simple open source todo manager to keep track of personal tasks and todo lists.
+Task Coach is a free/libre/open task manager for keeping track of projects and todo lists.

+It's over 20 years old, and development was stagnant in recent years.
+Here, the project is continued again and has been updated to Python3!

 ## Quick Start